AhStayinAlive/ChoreoXplore/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project would adhere to all copyright materials and for academic research purposes only.

 ## 🙏 Acknowledgments